 Between the Villanova Wildcats men’s basketball team becoming 2018 National Champions and the Philadelphia Eagles winning Super Bowl LII in February 2018, Philadelphia sports teams are enjoying an unprecedented era of success.

 PA sports betting

-That change in federal law came in May 2018 when the US Supreme Court declared the Professional and Amateur Sports Protection Act of 1992 (PASPA) unconstitutional.
+Pennsylvania okayed sports betting pending a change in the law when it passed gambling expansion.
+The Supreme Court overturning the Professional and Amateur Sports Protection Act (PASPA) was that change.

 Parx Casino is the state’s top-grossing gambling facility.
 It is in Bensalem, just a half-hour drive from the center of Philadelphia.
 In July, GAN announced it would be Parx’ official online gambling content and software supplier.

 After being one of the first to apply, Parx hit some stumbling blocks.
 Now that its paperwork is in order, expect Parx Sportsbook to get up and running in January 2019.

 Harrah’s parent company, Caesars Entertainment, is already in the sports betting business in three states, so it was not surprising when Harrah’s Philadelphia submitted a sports betting application.
 What is a little surprising is that it is running behind the curve when it comes to getting up and running.
 Expect a sportsbook in January 2019.